twolfson/grunt-init-gruntplugin2/src/gruntplugin2/root/README.md

 _(Coming soon)_

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
-Lint your code using [grunt][grunt] and test via `npm test`..
+Lint your code using [grunt][grunt] and test via `npm test`.

 ## Release History
 _(Nothing yet)_